 Nature at its best and no high rise tourism!

-A quiet place whose centre is dominated by the Garajonay National Park, which is a UNESCO site conserving the uniquely beautiful plant life of the island.
-Originally volcanic, and alternately lush and dry, the valleys are steeply terraced providing wonderful views.
+A quiet island whose centre is dominated by the National Park which conserves the uniquely beautiful plant life of the area.
+Originally volcanic and alternately lush and dry, the valleys are steeply terraced providing wonderful views.

 Getting to La Gomera